oracle/docker-images/OracleUnifiedDirectory/dockerfiles/12.2.1.4.0/README.md

 Please refer to [README.md](../../../OracleJava/README.md) under `docker-images/OracleJava` for details on how to build Oracle Java image.

+Oracle Unified Directory Dockerfile uses the `oracle/serverjre:8` tag for the Oracle Java image, hence you should use this tag while referring to the Oracle Java image.

 # 4. Building Oracle Unified Directory image

 ## Clone and download Oracle Unified Directory scripts and binary file